-The main challenge of extending the EMD into higher dimensional signals arises in the construction of the upper and lower envelopes (step 2(c) in the EMD algorithm).
+The main challenge of extending the EMD into higher dimensional signals arises in the construction of the upper and lower envelopes (step 2c in the EMD algorithm).
 Unlike the simple closed-form solution of the 1D cubic spline interpolation, higher dimensional surface interpolation is complex and often involves time-consuming computation.
-For the 2D case, [33] and [34] introduced 2D radial basis functions and transformed the interpolation problem into a global optimization problem.
+For the 2D case, 2D radial basis functions are introduced [34], [35] to transform the interpolation problem into a global optimization problem.
 It requires to solve a $m \times m$ linear system, where m is the total number of extrema.
 The associated computation is affordable for 2D image applications with hundreds of pixels along each axis, but is too slow for our 3D fluid simulations that require the EMD to be repeatedly performed in a large 3D space as turbulence develops.
-[35] proposed a fast bidimentional EMD algorithm, which is based on the Delaunay triangulation and cubic interpolation on triangles.
+A fast bidimensional EMD algorithm is proposed in [36], which is based on the Delaunay triangulation and cubic interpolation on triangles.
 In order to ensure the Delaunay triangulation to cover the whole domain, this method has to introduce a bunch of artificial extrema, and as a result it is not suitable for our 3D fluid simulations that require the highest level of automation and robustness.
-[36] tested a tensor-product based 2D EMD approach that applies separately 1D EMD on each row and column of an image, after which averaging the envelopes from different directions.
-Although it is much faster to do so, our experiments led to a similar conclusion as [36]: the result is generally worse in that each slice of data only contain a small portion of samples and the connection information contained in the original data has been seriously lost.
+Liu and Peng [37] tested a tensor-product-based 2D EMD approach that applies separately 1D EMD on each row and column of an image, after which averaging the envelopes from different directions.
+Although it is much faster to do so, our experiments led to a similar conclusion as [37]: the result is generally worse in that each slice of data only contain a small portion of samples and the connection information contained in the original data has been seriously lost.
 As the EMD will be repeatedly performed in our fluid simulation framework, a more efficient and more robust 3D algorithm is needed.

 We propose to use space-filling curves to flatten 3D data into 1D.
 First, a space filling curve is constructed to fill the fluid domain, and moving along the curve an index is assigned to each grid cell and saved in a template.
 Then, the 3D velocity field is rearranged into a 1D signal array according to the index template.
 Finally, the reshaped 1D signal is decomposed by using the 1D EMD algorithm, and the decomposition result is mapped back to the 3D space by using the same index template.
-In this simple 3D EMD approach, the EMD operation is essentially performed on the flattened 1D data set, and therefore it converges in the same way as the standard 1D EMD method [31].
-As the index template of spacefilling curve can be pre-computed, the CPU expense of the 3D EMD is essentially the same as 1D EMD, which is linearly proportional to the sampling density.
-Owing to the analytic cubic spline interpolation, our spacefilling curve EMD technique is extremely fast.
+In this simple 3D EMD approach, the EMD operation is essentially performed on the flattened 1D data set, and therefore it converges in the same way as the standard 1D EMD method [32].
+As the index template of space-filling curve can be precomputed, the CPU expense of the 3D EMD is essentially the same as 1D EMD, which is linearly proportional to the sampling density.
+Owing to the analytic cubic spline interpolation, our space-filling curve EMD technique is extremely fast.
 For 2D cases, we have compared with the RBF method.
 It is found that our approach is at least 20 times faster in all test examples, and the new method also provides better accuracy because it avoids the numerical error caused by the least squares approximation required in the RBF approach.
 In the context of fluid simulation, the CPU cost of an individual 3D EMD is about half of a single pressure solver executed on the same sampling grid.